 Children of Fallen Heroes Grant

-Beginning with the 2018-2019 award year, a Pell-eligible student whose parent or guardian died in the line of duty while performing as a public safety officer is eligible to receive a maximum Pell Grant for the award year for which the determination of eligibility is made.
+Pell-eligible students whose parent or guardian died in the line of duty while performing as a public safety officer are eligible to receive a maximum Pell Grant for the award year for which the determination of eligibility is made.

 To qualify, a student must meet all three of the following criteria:

-In subsequent award years, the student’s eligibility for the maximum Pell Grant for the award year will continue, as long as the student has a Pell-eligible EFC and continues to be an eligible student.
+The student’s eligibility for the maximum Pell Grant will continue as long as the student has a Pell-eligible SAI and continues to be an eligible student.

-A single national data source of individuals who died in the line of duty while serving as a public safety office does not exist.
-Therefore, the student must self-identify and demonstrate their eligibility with NAU Office of Scholarships and Financial Aid by uploading any of the following documentation below using to the secure upload link nau.edu/OSFAdoc-upload
+Eligible students must self-identify and demonstrate their eligibility with NAU Office of Scholarships and Financial Aid by uploading any of the following documentation below using the secure document upload form:

-- A written letter of attestation of determination made by a state or local government official with supervisory or other relevant oversight authority of an individual who died in the line of duty while serving as a public safety officer as defined below,
+• a written letter of attestation of determination made by a state or local government official with supervisory or other relevant oversight authority of an individual who died in the line of duty while serving as a public safety officer as defined in the next section

-- Documentation of the student qualifying for a state tuition or other state benefit accorded to the children or other family members of a public safety officer consistent with the definition in 42 U.S.C.
-3796b, or as a fire police officer as noted below, or
+• documentation of the student qualifying for a state tuition or other state benefit accorded to the children or other family members of a public safety officer consistent with the definition in 42 U.S.C.
+3796b, or as a fire police officer as noted in the next section

 b) an employee of the Federal Emergency Management Agency who is performing official duties of the agency in an area, if those official duties—